mehulagg/gitlab_test/doc/user/project/integrations/jira.md

 When connecting to **Jira Cloud**, which supports authentication via API token, an **email and API token**, are required.
 [Set up a user in Jira Cloud](jira_cloud_configuration.md) first and then proceed to [Configuring GitLab](#configuring-gitlab).

 ### Configuring GitLab

-> **Notes:**
->
-> - The currently supported Jira versions are `v6.x` and `v7.x.`.
-GitLab 7.8 or
->   higher is required.
-> - GitLab 8.14 introduced a new way to integrate with Jira which greatly simplified
->   the configuration options you have to enter.
-If you are using an older version,
->   [follow this documentation][jira-repo-old-docs].
-> - In order to support Oracle's Access Manager, GitLab will send additional cookies
->   to enable Basic Auth.
-The cookie being added to each request is `OBBasicAuth` with
->   a value of `fromDialog`.

 To enable the Jira integration in a project, navigate to the [Integrations page](project_services.md#accessing-the-project-services), click